 Gog and Magog appear in the Hebrew Bible and the Quran as individuals, tribes, or lands.
 In Ezekiel 38, Gog is an individual and Magog is his land; in Genesis 10, Magog is a man and eponymous ancestor of a nation, but no Gog is mentioned; and centuries later Jewish tradition changed Ezekiel’s “Gog from Magog” into “Gog and Magog.”

 Josephus refers to Magog son of Japheth as progenitor of Scythians, or peoples north of the Black Sea.
-According to him, the Greeks called Scythia Magogia.
-[Our note: With regard to Scythians, Wikipedia says, “The Scythians . . . were an ancient nomadic people living primarily in the region known as Scythia, which today comprises the Eurasian steppes of Kazakhstan, the Russian steppes of the Siberian, Ural, Volga and Southern regions, and eastern Ukraine.”]
+According to him, the Greeks called Scythia Magogia. . . .
+“The Scythians . . . were an ancient nomadic people living primarily in the region known as Scythia, which today comprises the Eurasian steppes of Kazakhstan, the Russian steppes of the Siberian, Ural, Volga and Southern regions, and eastern Ukraine.

 An alternate identification derived from an examination of the order in which tribal names are listed in Ezekiel 38 “would place Magog between Cappadocia and Media.”
 According to Rabbi Shlomo Ganzfried . . . , Magog refers to the Mongols.
 He cites an Arab writer who refers to the Great Wall of China with the name ‘Magog’.

-Thus, Wikipedia indicates that Josephus, a first-century Romano-Jewish historian and military leader, refers to Magog as the ancestor of the Scythians who were the subsequent ancestors of the people in the region of Russia, whereas a nineteenth century rabbi named Ganzfried associates Magog with China.
+The only source that we have found that definitely associates Magog with China was a nineteenth century rabbi named Ganzfried.
+Most sources associate Magog with Russia.
+For example, Wikipedia indicates that Josephus, a first-century historian and military leader, refers to Magog as the ancestor of the Scythians who were the subsequent ancestors of the people in the region of Russia.

 [T]here are over 130 historical references tying Magog to the ancient Scythians . . . .
 The Great Wall of China was known as the “Ramparts of Magog” in ancient times and was built to protect China from Magog. . . .
 Magog was a son of Japeth and inhabited central Asia.
 His children, the Scythians, are the ancestors of today’s Russian people.

-And, the following comments by the Christian Broadcasting Network (CBN) website also support the belief that Magog pertains to Russia:
+Also, the following comments by the Christian Broadcasting Network (CBN) website support the belief that Magog pertains to Russia:

 Why is Russia believed to be Magog by so many?